evoteum/estate-reusable-workflows/README.md

 [//]: # (OPTIONAL IF documentation repo)
 [//]: # (ELSE REQUIRED)

+Callable workflow are located in the `.github/workflows` directory.
+To use them in your repository, copy corresponding workflow in the `callers` directory to your repository's `.github/workflows` directory.

+Callers are the minimal workflows that call the reusable workflows.
+They are designed to be copied into your repository and should not be modified, other than input parameters.

+Our [estate-repos](https://github.com/evoteum/estate-repos) can be used to create new repositories with these workflows already included.

 ## Usage
 [//]: # (REQUIRED)
 [//]: # (Explain what the thing does.
 Use screenshots and/or videos.)

+Simply copy the caller workflow from the `callers` directory to your repository's `.github/workflows` directory.
+You can then modify the input parameters to suit your needs.

 [//]: # (Extra sections)
 [//]: # (OPTIONAL)